 The company assesses impairment at each reporting date by evaluating conditions specific to the company that may lead to impairment of assets.
 Where an impairment trigger exists, the recoverable amount of the asset is determined.
 Value-in-use calculations performed in assessing recoverable amounts incorporate a number of key estimates.

 Key judgments - Provision for impairment of receivables

-At balance date the Directors of the company assess receivables for impairment and make judgements in respect of the recoverability of such amounts o.
-New and Amended Accounting Policies Adopted by the Company
+At balance date the Directors of the company assess receivables for impairment and make judgements in respect of the recoverability of such amounts

-There were no impaired receivables at 30 June 2020.
+There were no impaired receivables at 30 June 2021.